dlp/fpcc/README.md

   ```
   SYNOPSIS

-  fpcc-sig [-n chainlength] [-w winnow] [-o outfile] file...
-    defaults: chainlength=5 winnow=4

   fpcc-comp [-b basefile] [-c|-i] [-t threshold] sigfile1 sigfile2
   fpcc-comp [-b basefile] [-c|-i] [-t threshold] [-L filelist]
     defaults: threshold=0
   ```

-`fpcc-sig` takes one or more C source files and computes hashes (= a fingerprint) from their concatenation.

 fpcc-comp compares the specified fingerprints and reports a quantitative similarity.

 Options:

--n chainlength ... number of tokens to form n-grams
--w winnow ... window size of the winnowing algorithm -o outfile ... write to specified file instead of stdout

 -b basefile ... the fingerprint of which hashes are ignored -c ... output comparison results in a csv-format file1;file2;rb;ct1;ct2, where